joinbox/guidelines/node.js/README.md

 ## testing

-Modules / applications must have at least simple functional testing functionality. unit tests are welcome.
+Modules / applications must have at least simple functional testing functionality.
+Unit tests are welcome.

 ## contributing

-we will provide access to a private git repository where you must commit your work to.
+We will provide access to a private git repository where you must commit your work to.

 Before you start to code, the functionality and / or the API must be documented in the repositories README.md file.
 Joinbox must approve your architecture / api / functionality before you may start to implement it.
 We expect our freelancers to think about what we ask them to do and to improve our concepts.

-we expect you to commit all changes you made to the code base & docs every day you worked on the project.
+We expect you to commit all changes you made to the code base & docs every day you worked on the project.